mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 A 'context' object, which references top-level application controllers, is constructed and passed to application object constructors as a form of dependency injection [3].
 The work to port existing functionality also included clarifications to codepaths like transaction construction in send-funds operations.
 Additionally, many of the dependency scripts in the web wallet needed to be exposed as importable JS modules.

-Note that the wallet mnemonic generation in the desktop version is now implemented through the Node.JS crypto library's `randomBytes` function [4].
+Note that the wallet mnemonic generation in the desktop version is now implemented through the Node.JS crypto library's `randomBytes` function.
 This might be changed back to the browser function.

 1. `local_modules/Wallets`, `local_modules/OpenAlias`